matyix/helix/src/site/markdown/Concepts.md

 When a rebalancer is run it simply does the following:

-* Compares the IdealState and current state
+* Compares the ideal state and current state
-* Computes the transitions required to reach the IdealState
+* Computes the transitions required to reach the ideal state
-* Issues the transitions to each Participant
+* Issues the transitions to each participant

 The above steps happen for every change in the system.
 Once the current state matches the IdealState, the system is considered stable which implies \'IdealState = CurrentState = ExternalView\'